Dennis-van-Gils/python-dvg-pyqtgraph-threadsafe/README.rst

 Benchmark
 =========

-If you plan to use this library to plot 100.000s of points at a high frame rate on your integrated GPU build into your CPU, instead of on a dedicated (performance) GPU, you might run into performance issues.
+If you intend to use this library to plot 100.000s of points at a high frame rate on your integrated GPU instead of on a dedicated (performance) GPU, you might run into performance issues.
 Even when OpenGL hardware acceleration is enabled.

-I recommend you to run the performance benchmark found in the `benchmark folder </benchmark>`_.
-It will test for different ``pyqtgraph`` versions and Qt libraries.
+I recommend you run the performance benchmark found in the `benchmark folder </benchmark>`_.
+It can test for different ``pyqtgraph`` versions and Qt libraries.
 I have found that the older ``pyqtgraph 0.11`` library has way better performance than ``pyqtgraph 0.12`` on integrated GPUs, see my `benchmark results </benchmark/benchmark_results.rst>`_.